-Judge Morse had before him on the Judge Morse had before him on the first default mathee of the new year but two cases, both of them, actions in which injured wives appeared as plaintiffs.
+Judge Morse had before him on the Judge Morse had before him on the first default matinee of the new year but two cases, both of them, actions in which injured wives appeared as plaintiffs.
 Upon hearing the testimony of Selma Anderson and of several close friends the prayer of the plaintiff was granted.
-Mrs. Anderson was suing Andrew P. Anderson for divorce on the grounds that he treated her in a cruel manner and was addicted to the periodous habit of staying out late at nights.
+Mirs.
+Anderson was suing Andrew P. Anderson for divorce on the grounds that he treated her in a cruel manner and was addicted to the pernicious habit of staying out late at nights.
 They were married in Septem-ber, 1891.

-1891 nental decree carrying with it \$20 per mouth as alimony.
-Edua married Robert McEwan in April of last year; was granted a divorce in August, and by the terms of Judg Morse's order, en-tered today.
+ber, 1891.
+Edna McEwan was granted a supple-mental decree carrying with it \$20 per month as alimony.
+Edna married Robert McEwan in April of last year; was granted a divorce in August, and by the terms of Judg Morse's order, en-tered today.
 Robert is not so free as he was in August.